note/static-website-s3-terraform/README.md

 This is a Terraform project that creates Amazon S3 and Amazon Route 53 resources to host static website using a custom domain.
 It does exactly what [this](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) AWS guide does.

-In case if guide, that this projects is implementing, changed I stored it as PDF in this repository too.
+That guide is stored as PDF in this repository too; just in case it becomes unavailable or changes.

 **Disclaimer**: At the moment of writing this project I am an absolute beginner to Terraform and I am definitely not an AWS expert.
 I've created it purely for my educational purpose but I thought it may be useful for someone.
 Any suggestions/contributions are welcome.